KnollElias/tic-tac-toe/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory:

-BACKTICKbash
+`bash
 cd tic-tac-toe
-BACKTICK
+`

 3. Install dependencies and start the application:

-BACKTICKbash
+`bash
 npm install && npm start
-BACKTICK
+`

 The game will be accessible in your web browser.

 ## Game State Management

-The game state is maintained in `gameState.json`.
-If you wish to restart the game or reset its state, simply delete this file.
+The game state is managed using local storage to ensure your progress is saved.
+To restart the game or reset its state, you can clear your browser's local storage.

 Enjoy the game!